artemkoralkov/nodejs2022Q2-service/README.md

 To scan images for security vulnerabilities type:
 `npm run docker:scan`

+## Migrations
+After the first app launch migrations should be run
+To run migrations type:
+`npm run migration:run`

 ## Testing

 After application running open new terminal and enter: